WilliamsPanLab/Ketamine-FEET-Mediation/README.md

   cd ${where_you_would_like_to_save_the_code}
   git clone https://github.com/WilliamsPanLab/Ketamine-FEET-Mediation
   ```
-  Demo data has been provided in `Ketamine-FEET-Mediation/demo` for running the analysis in R.
+  Demo data has been provided in `Ketamine-FEET-Mediation/LME_mediation/csv` for running the analysis in R.

+### Run code with demo data in R

+  1. We recommend to use [Rstudio](https://support--rstudio-com.netlify.app/products/rstudio/download/) to open `Ketamine-FEET-Mediation/LME_mediation/FEET_CADSS_5DASC_Analysis.Rproj`

+  2. Open `Ketamine-FEET-Mediation/LME_mediation/RMD/P50_LME_visualization.Rmd` and press `Knit` in Rstudio to generate .html results report.
+The results should be comparable to `LME_mediation/Results/P50_correlation_mediation.html`

+  3. Open `Ketamine-FEET-Mediation/LME_mediation/RMD/P50_correlation_mediation.Rmd` and press `Knit` in Rstudio to generate .html results report.
+The results should be comparable to `LME_mediation/Results/P50_correlation_mediation.html`

+  If preferred, scripts in Step 2 and 3 could also be `Run` in Rstudio instead of `Knit`.
+Please note the data was simulated so the results generated from these scripts won't match the manuscript.

 ### data preprocessing and preparation
 #### fMRI data